spaceacc/spaceacc.github.io/docs/directory/education.md

 # Education

+Books, Content Creators, Learning Materials, Podcasts and More.

 ## Books

 * "Deep Space Communications" by Jim Taylor and William J. Barott: This book covers the principles and technologies of deep space communication systems, including spacecraft antennas, modulation techniques, and interplanetary communication protocols.